drpatrik/combatris/README.md

 You need to activate the OpenGL driver otherwise the game will be far too slow.

-The code builds cleanly and has been tested with GCC 7.3.0 (with some warnings) and Clang 6.0.0 and Clang 8.0.0, instructions how to install the compilers can be found here:
+The code builds cleanly and has been tested with GCC 7.3 (with some warnings) 9.2  and Clang 6 / 8 / 9.  instructions how to install the compilers can be found here:

 https://solarianprogrammer.com/2017/12/08/raspberry-pi-raspbian-install-gcc-compile-cpp-17-programs/